 After all identity and attribute checks of the Applicant take place, the content of the application for the digital certificate is also checked.
-In case the Applicant is not eligible for a digital certificate or the digital application contains faults, the application is rejected.
+In case the Applicant is not eligible for a digital certificate or the application contains errors, the application is rejected.

-HARICA may reject a request for any certificate the issuance of which may harm, diminish or otherwise negatively impact HARICA PKI, including Relying Parties.
+HARICA may reject a request for any certificate the issuance of which may harm, diminish or otherwise negatively impact HARICA, including Relying Parties.
 HARICA shall be the sole determinant of what meets these criteria, and is not obligated to provide a reason for rejection of any Certificate Request.